pydoit/doit/doc/presentation.rst

 it's up to you!

-doit is a tool to help you execute **your** tasks in a effecient way.
+doit is a tool to help you execute **your** tasks in a efficient way.

 doit - how it works